Igor Kobzev: Biography

 On 13 December, Kobzev was introduced by the plenipotentiary representative in the Siberian Federal District, Sergey Menyaylo, to members of the government and deputies of the Legislative Assembly of Irkutsk Oblast.
 Assessing the appointment, experts pointed out that in the future elections of the governor of the Irkutsk Oblast, Kobzev, as a typical "Varangian", may face competition from local elites.

 On 20 May 2020, Kobzev announced that he had decided to participate as a self-nominated candidate in the 2020 Irkutsk gubernatorial election, which were scheduled for 13 September of the same year.
 The possibility of Kobzev winning the elections in the first round was assessed rather skeptically, despite the fact that he is a protégé of the federal center and enjoys the support of the Kremlin's political strategists.
 Nevertheless, Kobzev won 60% of the vote, ahead of the Communist Party candidate and State Duma deputy Mikhail Shchapov with 26%, against whom a "spoiler" with a surname close to confusion was put forward.
 The turnout in the Irkutsk elections was the lowest in Russia and amounted to about 32%.
 The inauguration ceremony of Kobzev took place on 18 September at a meeting of the Legislative Assembly of Irkutsk Oblast.
 On the same day, Kobzev was included in the subgroup in the direction of "Higher education" of the working group "Education and Science" as part of the State Council of Russia.
 On 23 September, he made a reshuffle in the government, in particular, he appointed Konstantin Zaitsev and Dmitry Berdnikov as his deputies.

 On 26 October, Kobzev was hospitalized with coronavirus, and on 6 November, he was discharged from the hospital and continued to work.

 Since 21 December 2020, Kobzev is a member of the Presidium of the State Council of Russia.
+He was reelected as governor in 2025.